Updated: Jan 4

 Kaolin White Australian Clay, otherwise known as China Clay, originally from Mount Kaolin in China.
 It is a white powder that is high in aluminium oxide and is especially useful for it’s cleansing, detoxifying and drawing properties.
 It is quite mild on your skin and can be used all over the body.
 Suitable for young, sensitive, mature and delicate skin.

 Green French Argile Clay is also high in mineral content, mostly chromium, nickel and copper.
 It is best for oily skin, acne treatments and will help to soothe a variety of skin conditions.
+It can can help to aid skin by removing toxins and excess sebum.
 This clay can also be applied to any blemishes on your chest or back area.

-Tip 1: For an overnight pimple remedy take a pinch of white or green clay, place a small dab onto the spot and leave overnight.
+Tip 1: For an overnight pimple remedy use my Blossom Vitamin Moisturising Mask, place a small dab onto the spot and leave overnight.
 In the morning wash away.
 The clay absorbs excess oil during the night and will help to reduce the blemish in size.

-Tip 3: Add a teaspoon of Greek plain yoghurt for a lactic acid peel effect plus a teaspoon of water, a teaspoon of honey and oil to a tablespoon of clay.
-Or avocado for additional nourishment, especially for sensitive, dry or mature skin types.
-A small amount of water helps to make a smooth paste for both masks.
+Tip 3: Add a teaspoon of Greek plain yoghurt for a lactic acid peel effect plus a spritz of water or a teaspoon of honey to my Blossom Vitamin Moisturising Mask.
+Or a spoon of avocado for additional nourishment, especially for sensitive, dry or mature skin types.
+A small amount of water helps to activate both masks.